- President's Letter

 - News and Events

 Student activities in renewable energy development are not limited to wind turbines and solar panels.
-In 2011, students built an electric vehicle with a solar panel on its hood to demonstrate emerging transportation technology.
-Another student group has been working toward supplying the island with butanol— a gasoline replacement made from food waste.
+In 2011, students built an small electric vehicle.
+Another student group worked toward supplying the island with butanol— a gasoline replacement made from food waste.
 Using butanol would reduce not only petroleum use but other waste as well as producing compost.
-COA’s Sustainable Business Hatchery has financially supported these efforts by providing funds to purchase a small fermentation tank to begin testing.
+COA’s Sustainable Business Hatchery has supported these efforts by providing funds to purchase a small fermentation tank to begin testing.

 News & Events